MervinDelfin/gira-homeserver-api/README.md

 ## Installation

-There are 3 ways of installating the API Client.
+There are 3 ways of installing the API Client.
 We recommend using pip for smaller projects and requirements.txt for bigger ones.

 ### 1. pip (recommended)